9 ways to write better headlines

 7. Keep headlines under 10 words.

 Research shows that the most effective headlines are short and sweet, ideally no more than 10 words.
-If you find it challenging to write succinctly, try limiting yourself to five words.
+If you struggle to write succinctly, try limiting yourself to five words.
 This approach will encourage you to carefully consider the meaning behind each word you choose to use.

 9. Test your headlines with different variations to see which performs the best

-Test your headlines with different variations to understand what resonates with your audience the most.
-By testing your headlines, you can see which variation attracts the most clicks, views or engagement, and then use that knowledge to improve your future headlines.
+Test your headlines with different variations to see what performs best with your audience.
+Testing your headlines will help you understand which version attracts the most clicks, views or engagement, which you can use to improve your future headlines.